 To get you started, a Health Program Advisor will:

 - Interpret your placement scores, CSN course history, and transfer credits so you know your sequence of required prerequisite and general education courses.

 - Explain CSN health programs options as well as potential career or Associate of General Studies (AGS) degree completion.

-- Inform you on important CSN resources available to you.
+- Inform you of important CSN resources available to you.

-Appointments are available on all 3 campuses and can be scheduled using: https://hpa.mywconline.com.
+Appointments are available on all 3 campuses and can be scheduled here: https://hpa.mywconline.com.